larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 It was 640 lines per minute,
 which was reasonably fast.
-It was before before the days of having a printer on the PDP one
+It was before before the days of having a printer on the PDP-1
 I mean and and early days of PDP six we had no high speed printing at all and we just printed out on